tldr-pages/tldr/pages/common/sdcv.md

 `sdcv -j {{search_term}}`

-- Look in specific directory for dictionaries:
+- Look in a specific directory for dictionaries:

 `sdvc --data-dir {{path/to/directory}} {{search_term}}`